jaco4873/cds-visual-analytics-2025/src/assignment_4/README.md

 - 1982 newspaper pages from the Journal de Genève (1820s-1990s)
 - 1634 newspaper pages from the Impartial (1880s-2010s)

-The images should be located at `data/newspapers/images/` and organized into three subfolders (GDL, JDG, IMP) corresponding to each newspaper.
+The images should placed in `data/newspapers/images/` and organized into three subfolders (GDL, JDG, IMP) corresponding to each newspaper.

 ## Quickstart